Urgent request for alumni support from Donna Dyer, Assistant Dean Career and Professional Development

 Sanford alumni serve in a variety of ways.

 You are invited to volunteer in critical roles that will contribute to the growth, leadership and future of our program and the world.

 Alumni Councils and Networks

-MPP Alumni Advisory Council is a newly formed council charged by the Dean of the Sanford School to convene and provide ongoing program feedback to the leadership of the school and its faculty.
-The committee will offer input on Sanford’s curriculum, including both core and elective course offerings; identify any skill and content areas missing from the curriculum that may better position students for success upon entering the workforce discuss emerging challenges and opportunities and provide recommendations for further improvements.
+MPP Alumni Advisory Board is charged by the Dean of the Sanford School to convene and provide ongoing program feedback to the leadership of the school and its faculty.
+The committee offers input on Sanford’s curriculum, including both core and elective course offerings; identify any skill and content areas missing from the curriculum that may better position students for success upon entering the workforce discuss emerging challenges and opportunities and provide recommendations for further improvements.
 This small and important committee reports to the chair and Director of the MPP program in close consultation with the Associate Dean of Career Services.
 An interview and application is necessary to move forward in the process when vacancies occur.